Looking to take a “runcation”? A half marathon might just be the perfect distance to satisfy that race craving along with an awesome vacation.

 The full weekend events include a Bourbon dinner Saturday night before the race.
-Racers get to enjoy the Bourbon Bash after the race, which includes tastings of bourbon, beer, pizza and photo opportunities and prizes.
+Racers get to enjoy the Bourbon Bash after the race, which includes tastings of bourbon, beer, pizza plus photo opportunities and prizes.
 A Bourbon Tasting walking tour is also offered as an event to anyone who wishes to attend.

 This race terrain is rather hilly, with many ups and downs and runs through the various streets of Louisville.
-Runners can enjoy post-race refreshments at the finish line and get entrance into the Bourbon Bash.
+Runners can enjoy post-race refreshments at the finish line and gain entrance into the Bourbon Bash.

 Louisville also has many attractions to enjoy, with several sports attractions like the Bat Factory and the Slugger Museum.
 Beautiful river views can be enjoyed, as well as the Louisville Waterfront Park.
 There are also many historic and cultural sites to visit.